 After, we went for lunch to a pretty decent local restaurant we saw on our way to the office.
 There was a really beautiful waitress, who was checking us all the time, but this was a family business and we were served by her father, so I didn’t approach her because of that.

 The rest of the day was spent walking through local parks.
 I pretty much don’t recall anything interesting apart from one cute girl at the coffee stand, who was smiling ear to ear.
 I wanted to approach her, but I chickened out again because my mates were bored and walked fast to get out of the park asap.
 If I went solo, I would go in.

 We then somehow ended up at the Northside of Khreshchatyk near Maidan Square.
 We were so thirsty from walking all day long we decided to go to the best-reviewed restaurant in Kyiv called The Last Barricade.

 The restaurant is so well hidden, we had to ask around multiple times.
 It is located inside a shopping mall and there were two ways to get inside.
 One way was to enter the door, that looked like an entrance to a service maintenance room.
 The other way was to take a special elevator in the middle of a shopping mall.

 Once there, we had to tell the bodyguard a secret code in Ukrainian language or they would not let us in.
-Obviously, it was just for entertaining purposes, but I was pretty nervous because the secret code was difficult to spell and remember.
+It was just for entertaining purposes, but I was pretty nervous because the secret code was difficult to spell and remember.

-The restaurant was really nice for local standards.
-There was a live jazz band and each table had it owns waiter.
-I felt a bit underdressed in my sweat pants and worn down shoes with holes when I saw other guests, who apparently belonged to Kyiv’s high society.
+The restaurant was nice for local standards.
+There was a live jazz band and each table had its waiter.
+I felt a bit underdressed in my sweat pants and worn down shoes with holes when I saw other guests, who belonged to Kyiv’s high society.